Late-boomer/stream-engine-docs/docs/index.md

     void gaze_point_callback( tobii_gaze_point_t const* gaze_point, void* user_data )

-This function will be called when there is a new gaze data available.
+This function will be called when there is new gaze data available.
 It is called with the following parameters:

 -   *gaze_point*

     This is a pointer to a struct containing the following data:

     -   *timestamp_us*
         Timestamp value for when the gaze point was captured, measured in microseconds (us).
 The epoch is undefined, so these timestamps are only useful for calculating the time elapsed between a pair of values.
 The function tobii_system_clock() can be used to retrieve a timestamp using the same clock and same relative values as this